 Turn to plants for a big transformation.

-This just may be the easiest modification you can make to let some of the glory of nature into your home.
+This just may be the easiest modification you can make to let some of the glory of nature into your property.
 Start small with bouquets of fresh flowers on end tables and a few hanging plants in the kitchen.
 Make the trend functional by keeping fresh herb plants nearby to use in cooking.
-The aroma of each plant can create calming vibes, while the convenience of having them nearby will encourage homeowners to throw them into meals more often.
+The aroma of each plant can create calming vibes, while the convenience of having them nearby will encourage business and homeowners to throw them into meals more often.

 To maximize the benefits, commit to a large plant in the living area.
 A tall fern or a rubber tree can thrive inside and take up residence in a corner where it is out of the way, but also contributing to the overall design.
 Trend alert: Pack tiny succulents onto a shelf in the bedroom or kitchen for a healthy dose of greenery.
-These miniature plants are hard to harm, which is good news for the homeowner without a green thumb.
+These miniature plants are hard to harm, which is good news for the owner without a green thumb.

 Consider natural elements.

 There are four natural elements-earth, air, fire, and water.
 Challenge yourself to bring all four of these elements into a space if you can.
 Those potted plants and real dirt decorating each corner can represent Earth, along with any wooden elements you’ve chosen.
 Air again works with the plants bringing oxygen into your space, but it’s also echoed in the bright, light colors and airy feel of the home.
 Get creative and consider airflow, as well, by adding ceiling fans to each room.